 Unhurried time to process trauma, reshape patterns, or expand performance goals.

 An EMDR therapy intensive is a focused, short-term therapy format that allows for deep, accelerated healing over the course of a few powerful days.
-Instead of meeting for weekly 50-minute sessions, we work together for two or three 4-hour sessions within a 1-2 weeks.
+Instead of meeting for weekly 50-minute sessions, we work together for 12 hours (typically in chunks of 2-3 hours at a time) within a 2 weeks span.

 This approach is ideal if you’re feeling stuck, overwhelmed, or ready to move through something specific without the stop-and-start of weekly therapy.